Hardening an Ubuntu Server

 Enable automatic updates so you don't have to manually install them.

 System admins should not frequently log in as root in order to maintain server security.
-Instead, you can use sudo execute that require low-level privileges.
+Instead, you can use sudo execute that requires low-level privileges.

 Add the follow line: